Halcyon Days: The City in the Sands ARC Opens 7/28. Release Date 8/25. Pre-Order Now

 The world was being reborn in judgment and rain, and Lucan was once again dealing with heretics.

 A dramatic thought, he knew, but a prince was permitted his indulgences.
-Besides, when the scholars wrote of this day, and by the Rose Crystal's light they would, they'd need something memorable.
-The day the Colossus rose, the day White Hill fell, the day Prince Lucan stood upon the Inquisitor's skydeck and watched as millions were tithed.
-Yes, judgment and rain, that would do nicely.
+Besides, when the scholars wrote of this day, and by the Rose Crystal’s light they would, they’d need a line worth remembering.
+The day the Colossus rose, the day White Hill fell, and the day Prince Lucan stood upon the Inquisitor’s skydeck and watched as millions were tithed.

 As planned, as decreed.